vsee/openCLFeatureExtract/README.md

 # OpenCL Kernel Static Feature Extractor

-This program is able to extract static code features such as *number of basic blocks* or *number of compute operations* from an OpenCL kernel.
-The intent behind it is to collect static code features of multiple kernels to generate training data for machine learning models.
+This program can extract static code features such as *number of basic blocks* or *number of compute operations* from LLVM bitcode.
+When I originally put this together, my intend was to collect static code features of multiple OpenCL kernels to generate training data for machine learning models.

 ## Feature Extraction Approach

 Rather than walking the abstract syntax tree of an OpenCL kernel to collect feature statistics, this program uses *llvm's* C frontend *clang* to translate an OpenCL C file into llvm [bit code](http://llvm.org/docs/BitCodeFormat.html).
-With *llvm's* [bit code reader API](http://llvm.org/docs/doxygen/html/ReaderWriter_8h.html) the generated code is then parsed and evaluated.
+With *llvm's* [bit code reader API](https://llvm.org/doxygen/BitcodeReader_8h.html) the generated code is then parsed and evaluated.

 #### Extracted Features
 * Functions